Frequently Asked Questions

 The Bachelor of Science in Medical Technology is a highly specialized degree plan designed to prepare students for a career as a clinical laboratory scientist.
 This is an exciting and expanding career field that is expected to increase in importance as medical diagnostic technologies continue to advance.
-Our medical technology programs includes 3 years of coursework at TWU, followed by a year of coursework and hands-on clinical diagnostic rotations at one of our three clinical partner sites.
+Our medical technology program includes 3 years of coursework at TWU, followed by a year of coursework and hands-on clinical diagnostic rotations at one of our three clinical partner sites.
 After graduation, you will be ready to take a certification exam to become a clinical laboratory scientist.

 Where can I go for more information about your program?